Carbon Neutral, Carbon Negative, and Net Zero: what's the difference?

 Net Zero requires residual emissions to be offset using removal credits.
 This reflects Net Zero’s higher level of commitment and ambition.

-Carbon Neutrality requires Scope 1 and 2 emissions only; Net Zero requires Scopes 1, 2 and 3
+Carbon Neutrality requires Scopes 1, 2 and material Scope 3; Net Zero requires Scopes 1, 2 and 3 in full

 Scope 1 – emissions from sources your business directly owns or controls (e.g. gas combustion for an office’s central heating, or fuel combustion to power company vehicles).